 Update 5/4/20 – On 24th March, the government suspended enforcement of the deadline for reporting 2019 gender pay gaps due to the coronavirus outbreak.
 As of now, Only 40% of employers have reported their 2019 data.
 Employers are still required to report 2019 data but will not be punished for being late in doing so.

 The government requires all organisations employing 250 or more employees to submit gender pay gap data.
-The latest set of submissions are supposed to be uploaded by 31st March 2019 but these figures refer to pay made in April 2018 i.e. a year ago.
-From the end of April 2019, organisations can submit their 2019 data and not wait for the deadline of March 2020.
 All data is available to the public and can be found on the government’s gender pay gap website.
 I have downloaded this data and created a spreadsheet tool to present the data in a more user-friendly and visual format.

 Recently, a lot of people have been making incorrect claims about what a gender pay gap tells you.
 I have been pointing out these errors but in doing so, I am conscious I come across as a pedant or a negative voice.
 The problem is that the official gender pay gap measure (the difference between the median man and the median woman) is just a single number and that single number does not capture the full nuance of what is going on.
 I have decided it is time to introduce the Gender Pay Fingerprint to the world as an alternative and going forward, I will be encouraging people to use this instead.